Tourist centre in Africa

 Many diets in the past have been based on a similar principle, the cabbage soup diet, the vegetable diet, etc.

 Health experts state always eat a balanced diet which may seem to contradict the above statement.
-However, it is possible to select a
+However, it is possible to select a balanced diet and lower amount of choice for each meal by eating regular small meals.

 window.google_render_ad();